 What Is a Liver Cleanse?

-Sometimes referred to as a "liver detox," a liver cleanse involves following a regulated diet over a period of four to five days and ends with a "flush day."
+Sometimes referred to as a "liver detox," a liver cleanse involves following a regulated diet over a period of several days.
+A common protocol runs for six days, with several preparation days followed by a flush.
 The objective of a liver cleanse is to reduce or eliminate toxins in the liver so that it can perform all of its functions more effectively.

 Why Is a Liver Cleanse Necessary?